Stressed, anxious or depressed? There's an app for that!

 - MindShift CBT.
 Anxiety Canada developed this straightforward, skill-building app that emphasizes Taking Action (exposure therapy), Healthy Thinking (challenging thoughts), and Chill Zone (relaxation) to manage symptoms associated with anxiety and perfectionism.

 Artificial intelligence/chat bots

 - Youper.
-Based on CBT principles and health behavior changes, this app functions as your "emotional health assistant".
+Based on CBT principles and healthy behavior changes, this app functions as your "emotional health assistant."
 Interactive exchanges encourage healthy goal attainment.